 Michael W. Fried, MD, FAASLD

-The Coronavirus (COVID-19) pandemic has generated an urgent need to identify, test and validate novel diagnostic and therapeutic regimens for the treatment and prevention of the coronavirus.
+The Coronavirus (COVID-19) pandemic has generated an urgent need to identify, test, and validate novel diagnostic and therapeutic regimens for the treatment and prevention of the coronavirus.
 To date, there are no FDA-approved therapeutics to treat this disease and researchers are racing to develop treatments and vaccines to reduce the morbidity, mortality, and incidence of this disease.
-With no historical data available, scientists, healthcare providers and pharmaceutical companies are expected to face many challenges as they work in unprecedented and unknown territories.
+With no historical data available, scientists, healthcare providers, and pharmaceutical companies are expected to face many challenges as they work in unprecedented and unknown territories.

-There are several investigational agents being assessed for treatment of COVID-19.
+There are several investigational agents being assessed for the treatment of COVID-19.
 Phase 3 clinical trials for these therapies have been initiated at record speed and will be helpful in showing good measures of clinical efficacy.
-However, there is also a need to capture clinical characteristics, treatment modalities and clinical outcomes outside of these Phase 3 trials.
+However, there is also a need to capture clinical characteristics, treatment modalities, and clinical outcomes outside of these Phase 3 trials.
 Real-world evidence (RWE) is expected to play a significant role in supporting the approval of novel diagnostics and therapeutics by providing real-world data, contributing as a synthetic control arm, and potentially supporting the fulfillment of post-marketing requirements.